Concepts

 OPFS support varies.
 Chromium and Firefox are solid; WebKit is partial.
 Verklet detects this at boot via capabilities.opfs and degrades to in-memory if necessary — your code runs either way.

 When a process inside the runtime opens a port, that port doesn't actually exist at the network level.
 The browser has no concept of "an HTTP server in a worker."
-So Verklet registers a service worker at your origin that intercepts requests to a preview path (/__runtime by default) and routes them into the runtime as in-process function calls.
+So Verklet uses an isolated preview origin like https://<session>.preview.verklet.com with a service worker and message bridge that routes preview requests into the runtime as in-process function calls.

 The upshot:

-The service worker is registered automatically on Runtime.boot().
+The preview bridge is registered automatically on Runtime.boot().
 If you've disabled service workers in your hosting setup, pass serviceWorker: false and use runtime.fetchPreview() directly.

 WebAssembly — the hot paths